 Should I buy the Apple Watch 7?

-When the Series 7 hits the shops our recommendation to buy it depends on which Apple Watch you are upgrading from.
+The Apple Watch 7 will be on sale from 15 October 2021 (pre-orders started on 8 October).
+Our recommendation to buy it depends on which Apple Watch you are upgrading from.
 If you are considering switching from the Series 6 we would say do so only if you attach great importance to the display, because there are some important changes there.

 Another benefit of the Watch 7 compared to the 6 is the fast charging function, which is likely to prove extremely helpful in everyday life.
 This was already a benefit of the Series 6 compared to its predecessors, so if Apple lives up to its claims for the Watch 7 this sounds enticing.
 We will only know for sure when we get one to test.